wearebraid/vueformulate.com/docs/guide/theming/README.md

 Replacing classes on a given input is easy.
 Simply target the [class key](#class-map) you’d like to replace with a prop named `[class key]-class`:

+#### Strings
+When using string values any base classes will be replaced.

 ```vue
 <FormulateInput
   label="The label is using it’s own class"